···

 A Background Hum

-Can't Put Your Finger On It
+Can't Put a Finger on It

 Why You Can't Name It